-Tripura violence: SC restrains police from taking coercive steps against two lawyers, journalist
+SC restrains Tripura Police from taking action against two lawyers, journalist booked under UAPA

-The lawyers were booked under the UAPA for a report about the violence while the journalist was charged under the draconian law for a social media post.
+The lawyers were booked for a report about the anti-Muslim violence while the journalist was charged for a social media post.

 The Supreme Court on Wednesday ordered the Tripura Police not to take any coercive action against two lawyers Mukesh Kumar and Ansar Indori and journalist Shyam Meera Singh, who have been booked under Unlawful Activities Prevention Act, reported Live Law.